 I make book covers that sell books, even in over-saturated genres with lots of competition

 Plus, I’m more than just a designer; I regularly publish books of my own that inevitably hit #1 in their category as soon as they launch.
-I’ve built such a reputation for book marketing that bigger companies have asked to partner with me.
-I’ve also been interviewed on major self-publishing podcasts and invited to speak at several writing conferences.
+I’ve built such a reputation for book marketing that bigger companies have asked to writing conferences around the world.

 A great book cover alone won’t guarantee success if you’ve written a book with no market.
 If this is your first book, spending a lot of money to publish may not be the right move.
 I do my best work for authors whose books are already well reviewed and are already selling – but want a facelift or better branding; for such authors I can often double or triple sales.
 But if your book is unproven, I recommend you start with something cheap and simple: I built www.diybookcovers.com to help self-publishing authors get quality design at a much lower cost.

 UPDATE: I worked for years as a developmental editor and recently started offering literary services… but after working with hundreds of authors, I figured out most books have basic core problems.
 I built a video course to help authors write, edit and publish better books – it’s SO important and I know it will help you, so this link will save you 91% (get now it for just $17),

 - You want to earn a return on your investment.
 Which means you’re ready to view your book as a product, and make it something other people will want to buy.
 That means marketing factors are more important than your opinions, every time.

 - You’ll work with me on the process, but not take over.
 You won’t make samples in Word or Publisher of what you think your cover should look like, and expect me to follow your explicit instructions.
 You won’t tell me what fonts and colors to use (or at the very least, you’ll listen when I tell you it looks amateurish and homemade, and give me the freedom to choose better ones for you).